Craig Latta

 |

-Spoon, a minimal Smalltalk
+Context, a minimal and

-system
+modular Smalltalk system

 Empirical determination and description of a minimal object